 Abstract

-Signature-based Handling of Asserted information using Tokens (SHAKEN) is an industry framework for managing the deployment of Secure Telephone Identity (STI) technologies with the purpose of providing end-to-end cryptographic authentication and validation of the telephone identity and other information in a VoIP-based service provider network.
-This specification defines the framework for telephone service providers to create signatures in SIP and will define the Network-to-Network Interface (NNI) requirements, Network Elements, the X.509 certificate framework to validate the initiator of the signature, and the various classes of signers and how the validation of a signature can be used on the PSTN toward the mitigation of illegitimate use ofand protecting users of the PSTN.
+Signature-based Handling of Asserted information using Tokens (SHAKEN) is an industry framework for managing the deployment of Secure Telephone Identity (STI) technologies with the purpose of providing end-to-end cryptographic authentication and validation of the telephone identity and other information in an IP-based service provider voice network.
+This specification defines the framework for telephone service providers to create signatures in SIP and defines the key Network-to-Network Interface (NNI) requirements, Network Elements, the X.509 certificate framework to validate the initiator of the signature, and the various classes of signers and how the validation of a signature can be used towards the mitigation and identification of illegitimate use of national telecommunications infrastructure and protecting its users.

 Foreword